 Artist and Professor Carrie Ann Baade calls Jonathan Mayers' work "unique and mystifying."

-Artist, writer, and independent curator, Jonathan "feral opossum" Mayers, was born and raised in Baton Rouge, Louisiana.
+Louisiana Creole artist, writer, and independent curator, Jonathan "feral opossum" Mayers, was born and raised in Baton Rouge, Louisiana.
 Mr. Mayers attended Louisiana State University as a computer science major before changing his course of study and earning his Bachelor of Fine Arts degree in Studio Art with a concentration of painting and drawing in 2007.
 While living in New Orleans, Louisiana, he received his Master of Fine Arts degree in 2011 with a concentration in painting from the University of New Orleans.
-In 2012 he became a founding member of the TEN Gallery + Collective.
+Between 2012-18 he was a founding member of the TEN Gallery + Collective.
 He received scholarships to attend French Immersion at Université Sainte-Anne in Church Point, Nova Scotia from both the Université (2015) and CODOFIL (2016).
-Mr. Mayers has exhibited works in Prospect.3+ & .4+ Satellites, multiple Surreal Salons, Notes from the Artistic Underground, and Tiercé.
+Mr. Mayers has exhibited works in Prospect.1-4+ Satellites, multiple Surreal Salons, Notes from the Artistic Underground, ART I-10, and Tiercé.
 His work is included the LSU Student Union Art Gallery Permanent Collection and the art collection of Université Sainte-Anne in Church Point, Nova Scotia.
 In Fall 2018 he was an artist-in-residence at A Studio in the Woods for Adaptations: Living with Change.
-Currently Mr. Mayers is represented by Arthur Roger Gallery in New Orleans, Louisiana, were his most recent curatorial project Mythologies Louisianaises accompanied by a trilingual catalogue in International Louisiana French, Louisiana Creole, and English opened in August 2018.
+Currently Mr. Mayers is represented by Arthur Roger Gallery in New Orleans, Louisiana, were his most recent curatorial project, Mythologies Louisianaises, accompanied by a trilingual catalogue in International Louisiana French, Kouri-vini (Louisiana Creole), and English was on display in August and September 2018.